Mrs. Hoffman’s Message

 After school tutoring has ended for the year.
 Thank you to the parents who made arrangements for their children to stay, and thank you to the students who worked hard towards their goals.
 Thank you to the teachers for going the extra mile to pinpoint learning needs.
 Thank you to all of the staff, community and student volunteers for working one on one with our students every week.

 Thank you, parents, for preparing your children for their end-of-year trips.
 Although our routines are disrupted, trips are school highlights for our students.
 Thank you to parents who volunteer to assist in supervision during these out-of-classroom learning experiences.
-Finally, thank you to all parents who have taken part in our pizza fundraiser throughout the year; these monies were used to cover all costs for our year-end trips.
+Finally, thank you to ALL parents who have taken part in our pizza fundraiser throughout the year; these monies were used to cover all costs for our year-end trips.

-As we look to our 2018-2019 school year, staff is meeting about the most effective groupings for students (class placements).
+As we look to our 2019-2020 school year, staff are meeting about the most effective groupings for students (class placements).
 Administrators and staff consider a range of factors, including but not limited to, the academic, emotional, and potential social benefits or concerns when placing a child in a given class.
 Class placements are announced on the first day of school.
 Next year’s classroom organization, as well as staffing changes, will be announced in our final end-of-June newsletter.

 Good luck to staff and students who will be persevering in their work and studies until the end of the month.
 As always, please feel free to call, email, or stop in the office with questions or concerns.